-The Local Plan identifies improvements to be made to the land between Clay Lane and Sagars Road including new cycle and pedestrian links .
-The new developments forming the North Cheshire Growth Village could also benefit from the inclusion of pedestrian and cycle link improvements to nearby residential areas and services.
+The Local Plan identifies improvements to be made to the land between Clay Lane and Sagars Road increasing the quality of available green space; this includes a new cycle and pedestrian link which will increase access to open space in the east.
+The new developments forming the North Cheshire Growth Village could also include pedestrian and cycle link improvements to nearby residential areas and services.